-The collection and use of human tissue was approved by the Human Research Ethics Committees of the University of Newcastle (H-2009-0369), The Prince Charles Hospital (Metro North Hospital and Health Service, EC28114), St Vincent's Hospital (H03/118), the Sydney Heart Bank at the University of Sydney (2012#2814), the University of Canberra (2013/01).
-Sheep hearts were obtained with approval from the Animal Care and Ethics Committee of the University of Newcastle (Approval number A-2009-153).
-Details of tissue harvesting and SR vesicle isolation are given in Supplementary Table 1 and described previously (Walweel et al., 2019; Walweel et al., 2017).
+Heart Tissues and SR Vesicle Isolation.
+The collection and use of human tissue was approved by the Human Research Ethics Committees of the University of Newcastle (H-2009-0369), The Prince Charles Hospital (Metro North Hospital and Health Service, EC28114), St Vincent's Hospital (H03/118), the Sydney Heart Bank at the University of Sydney (2012-2814), and the University of Canberra (2013/01).
+Sheep hearts were obtained with approval from the Animal Care and Ethics Committee of the University of Newcastle (approval number A-2009-153).
+Details of tissue harvesting and SR vesicle isolation are given in Supplemental Table 1 and described previously (Walweel et al., 2017, 2019).